CUBRID/cubrid-manual/en/intro.rst

 *   **ORDER BY** clause optimization: If the required record sorting order is identical to the order of indexes, no additional sorting is required (Skip ORDER BY).
 *   **GROUP BY** clause optimization: If all columns in the **GROUP BY** clause are included in the indexes, they are available to use while executing queries.
 Therefore, no additional sorting is required (Skip GROUP BY).

-**HA**
+**HA feature**

-CUBRID provides High Availability (HA) to minimize system down time while continuing normal operation of server in the event of hardware, software, or network failure.
+CUBRID provides High Availability(HA) feature to minimize system down time while continuing normal operation of server in the event of hardware, software, or network failure.
 The structure of CUBRID HA is shared-nothing.
 CUBRID monitors its system and status on a real time basis with the CUBRID Heartbeat and performs failover when failure occurs.
 It follows the two steps below to synchronize data from the master database server to slave database server.

 *   A transaction log multiplication step where the transaction log created in the database server is replicated in real time to another node
 *   A transaction log reflection step where data is applied to the slave database server through the analysis of the transaction log being replicated in real time